Last Updated on January 14, 2019 by JaimeSays

 In each profile, I will cover some must-see sites and bites as well as any tips or notes I came across during my short stay.
+Check out my itinerary for 48 Hours in Singapore!

 This past July, I traveled to Malaysia for the first time so without further ado, 2 days in Kuala Lumpur!
 Here’s how I spent 48 hours in Kuala Lumpur.